-Sydney-based artist Warren Langley addresses the ideas of 'sight' as well as 'site'.
-Through his career, spanning over 35 years, he has created artworks for the built environment using a diverse range of materials, gaining international recognition for his many large-scale works using glass and light.
-In the past 16 years, he has increasingly used light as a principal design element to create public art interventions which undergo day to night transformations.
+Sydney-based artist Warren Langley explores the ideas of 'sight' as well as 'site'.
+Through his career, spanning over 35 years, he has created artworks for the built environment using a diverse range of materials including glass and light.
 Major projects include artworks located at the Australian Parliament House, the Maison de la Opera (Amiens, France), The Museum of Contemporary Art (Tacoma, USA), the Australian Pavilion at the 2011 Shanghai World Expo and Hong Kong airport.

-Langley's practice is focused on the creation of site-specific artworks, usually large-scale installations that directly respond to their particular location and site.
+Langley aims to create site-specific artworks, usually large-scale installations that directly respond to their particular location and site.
 He starts by visiting and exploring each site, talking to locals, spending time within the area and getting a 'feel' for the site.
-As he explains, 'What I do is really a very direct response to the site.
-It's not like I've got this idea and I'm just looking for somewhere to [put] it.
-Usually, it'll be something inspired by the site that brings about the idea.'